Growing Blackberries Indoors

 Probably the biggest reason people have trouble growing blackberries is not watering correctly.
 Both under and over-watering blackberries can be harmful, so it’s important to water them correctly.
 Luckily, blackberries are fairly hardy so you don’t have to be overly careful.

-Slowly pour water till the top 2-3 inches of soil feels wet.
+To water, slowly pour water till the top 2-3 inches of soil feels wet.
 You can determine that by pushing your finger into the soil after the water has been absorbed.
-You can also look for water to begin to slowly leak out of any drainage holes.
-Once it begins leaking that generally means the soil is saturated and doesn’t need any more water.
+You can also look for water to begin to slowly leak out of any drainage holes in your plant’s container.
+Once it begins leaking that generally means the soil is saturated and doesn’t need any more water; this method also saves you from having to dirty up your hands which I personally like.

 Feeding